 The thin horizontal lines in the left panel of Fig. 5 represent the additional molecular energy levels when both electronic and vibrational levels are included in the energy diagram.
 The thin blue and red arrows in the left panel illustrate how the presence of vibrational modes allows for more possible electronic transitions to occur in the wavelength neighborhoods of the electronic transitions between subshells.
 These transitions add more spectral lines to the absorption spectrum, as shown by the thin lines in the right-hand panel.

 In addition to the vibrational modes, molecules also have rotational modes.
 That is, the entire molecule can rotate about an axis with some frequency, which is again quantized.
-Exciting a molecule from one rotational mode to another typically requires very little energy (in the meV to range), so that microwave radiation ( in the mm to 1 m range) is adequate.
+Exciting a molecule from one rotational mode to another typically requires very little energy (in the to range), so that microwave radiation ( in the millimeter to meter range) is adequate.
 When the additional quantized energy states associated with rotational modes are included in the energy diagram, the allowed energy levels become very closely spaced, as illustrated by the dashed lines in the left panel of Fig. 6.
 The corresponding changes in absorption line wavelengths are in the sub-nanometer range when compared to electronic or electronic-vibrational transitions.
 The net result of having electronic, vibrational, and rotational modes is that the resulting molecular absorption spectrum is such a dense collection of absorption lines that it appears as a continuous function of wavelength when measured by instruments with spectral responses greater than a nanometer.